 The 4 primary audiences of the calendar are Students, Faculty & Staff, Alumni & Friends, and Parents & Visitors

-At minimum one Tag must be selected; however, you can select as many as necessary.
+At least one AUDIENCE must be selected; however, you can select as many as necessary.

-At minimum one Event Category must be selected.
+At least one Department must be selected.
 This should be your primary school/department.
-If you do not see your category listed, let us know via Web Service Request.
+If you do not see your department listed, let us know via Web Service Request.

-Use of other school/department categories: If you wish to add another school or department's Event Category to your event, first notify the school/department's primary web contributor so they are aware.
+Use of other school/department categories: If you wish to add another Department to your event, first notify the school/department's primary web contributor.

 Topics are broad categories that may be of interest to web users.
 There are several topics including Graduation, Fine Arts, Homecoming and Athletics.